giuseppewebber/FPGA_video_processing/README.md

 The data flow starts from the **processor** which via embedded code handles the dma and transfers the image via AXI-Stream to the **receive dma** block.
 Here the data is converted from the YUY2 webcam format to 4 bits greyscale.
 Then the image is saved and passed to the next block that implements the **Sobel filter**, the image processing core that through an algorithm manages to highlight the edges of a figure within the image.
 Finally, the frame generator block is responsible for creating the frame to be sent to the VGA driver after applying a frame that indicates the recognition of a figure, handling synchronization. </br>

 Three memory blocks necessary to save partial results after each processing are provided in the architecture so as to simplify synchronization and management of the image shown on the screen.
-To avoid concurrency problems between the "SobelFilter" block and "FrameGenerator" block, Memory Block 2 is added, allowing access to the original image at any time.
+To avoid concurrency problems between the "SobelFilter" block and "FrameGenerator" block, Memory Block 2 is added, allowing access to the original image at any time. <\br>

 ## Petalinux build